-At this time, there are eight laboratories in the Electrical and Computer Engineering Program where computers play an important role in data acquisition and control, or, as simulation engines for experiments.
+At this time, there are five laboratories in the Electrical and Computer Engineering Program where computers play an important role in data acquisition and control, or as simulation engines for experiments.
 Also, the Central Electric Shop is available for senior student to design and develop their senior projects.

-Laboratory experiments conducted in this lab include: exploring circuit solving techniques such as equivalent networks and superposition, testing non-ideal sources and renewable sources with emphasis on solar panel energy, operational amplifier applications (electronic security system design), RC and RCL circuit analysis and transient response, AC power measurement, circuit simulation using Multisim, Nodal & Mesh Analysis, and Thevenin’s Theorem.
+Laboratory experiments conducted in this lab include: exploring circuit solving techniques such as equivalent networks and superposition, testing non-ideal sources and renewable sources with emphasis on solar panel energy, operational amplifier applications (electronic security system design), RC and RCL circuit analysis and transient response, AC power measurement, circuit simulation using multisim, pspice, nodal and mesh analysis, and Thevenin’s Theorem.

-This laboratory is also used for teaching the basic electrical engineering principles to non-electrical engineering students.
-In this course, students learn the basic concepts of electrical engineering, such as basic circuits and measurements, first order transient response, steady-state AC circuits, frequency response, and basic digital logic circuits to gain some insight in the world of electrical engineering.
+This laboratory is also used for teaching the basic EE principles to non-EE students.
+In this course, students learn the basic concepts of EE, such as basic circuits and measurements, first order transient response, steady-state AC circuits, frequency response, and basic digital logic circuits to gain some insight in the world of EE.

-For ECEN248, the lab complements the course lecture material by offering the students a true practical experience that covers complete digital system design cycle, including specification, design, prototyping, and digital circuit testing and verification.
-The lab currently hosts eight workbenches completely equipped with, ALTERA DE2 Boards, digital system prototyping kits, PC workstations for running CAD tools, oscilloscopes, signal generators, power supplies, and digital multimeters.
-The lab is based on a well designed set of experiments that aim to enhance student understanding of practical design and testing issues, and the use of state-of-the-art CAD tools for design entry, circuit simulation, and digital system prototyping using hardware description languages and programmable logic devices (PLDs).
+For ECEN 248, the lab complements the course lecture material by offering the students a true practical experience that covers complete digital system design cycle, including specification, design, prototyping, and digital circuit testing and verification.
+The lab hosts eight workbenches completely equipped with, ALTERA DE2 Boards, digital system prototyping kits, PC workstations for running CAD tools, oscilloscopes, signal generators, power supplies, and digital multimeters.
+The lab is based on a well-designed set of experiments that aim to enhance student understanding of practical design and testing issues, and the use of state-of-the-art CAD tools for design entry, circuit simulation, and digital system prototyping using hardware description languages and Field Programmable Gate Arrays (FPGA)

 The lab experiments cover several fundamental topics in digital system design, including combinational circuit design, sequential circuit design and timing verification, and synthesis of finite-state machines for specific applications such as traffic light control.
 At the end of the course, the students should be able to apply their knowledge from course lectures and their lab expertise to design real digital systems for various real-life applications using modern CAD-based design entry and synthesis tools.